Sage 300 Integration and Automation

 Features You Get With Our Sage 300 Connector

 APPSeCONNECT supports Sage 300 integration through configurable connector workflows.
-These features can be shaped around your Sage 300 setup, connected applications, field rules, validation needs, and transaction model.
+Each flow can be shaped around your Sage 300 setup, connected applications, field rules, validation needs, and transaction model.

 Order Flow Automation

-Import transactions from sales channels or custom apps into Sage 300, with configured mapping for items, taxes, shipping, and buyer details
+Import orders from eCommerce platforms, CRM systems, marketplaces, or custom apps into Sage 300 as OE Orders, with mapping for items, taxes, shipping, discounts, and buyer details.

 Catalog and SKU Sync

-Distribute Sage 300 product numbers and price fields to commerce platforms or POS tools to help keep digital storefront data aligned with Sage 300
+Distribute Sage 300 item numbers, descriptions, and price fields to commerce platforms or POS tools so storefront catalog data stays aligned with the ERP.

-Reflect Sage 300 inventory changes across your selling tools, with warehouse-specific quantities and stock adjustments managed through configured data flows
+Reflect Sage 300 stock changes across selling channels, with warehouse-specific quantities and stock adjustments managed through configured data flows.

 INTEGRATION BROCHURE